 In the hills southeast of the lighthouse, William Randolph Hearst started construction of his expansive castle in 1919.
 Piedras Blancas Lighthouse was incorporated into a crest found above the entrance to the living room in Casa del Monte, one of three guest “cottages” located near the castle.
 Work on the castle continued until Hearst left San Simeon in 1947.
 Piedras Blancas Lighthouse also has another connection to Hearst Castle.
 Norman Francis, son of the head keeper at the lighthouse from 1934 to 1948, was one of several high-school-aged youth in the area employed at the castle for short periods to help with various chores.

 On December 31, 1948, a magnitude 4.6 earthquake, with an epicenter roughly six miles offshore, shook Piedras Blancas Light Station.
 The stress from the temblor damaged the upper portion of the tower, and the lantern room, lens, ornate railing, and beautifully sculpted top section of the tower were all removed.
 A rotating aerobeacon was placed atop the shortened, capped tower, and the lighthouse returned to service.
 Following the removal of the lens, the local Lion’s Club rescued it, reassembled it, and placed it on a concrete pad at their Pinedorado grounds.
 The majestic first-order lens stood on the pad uncovered for roughly forty years and remarkably suffered minimal damage from the elements or vandals.
 In 1990, Norman Francis, who had returned to Cambria after a career with the CIA, launched an effort to restore and protect the lens.
 The Coast Guard took the lens to their station in Monterey, where it was cleaned and restored, and the Friends of Piedras Blancas Light helped construct a modern lantern room, which now houses the lens at the Pinedorado grounds on Main Street in Cambria.
+In 2021, control of the Fresnel lens passed from the Cambria Lions Club back to the Coast Guard.
+The Bureau of Land Management has expressed interest in assuming responsibility for the lens.

 The Coast Guard staffed the lighthouse until 1975, when the tower was automated and the station de-staffed.
 Since that time, the housing and station have been used to study sea otters and sensitive plant and animal life.
 Piedras Blancas Light Station was transferred from the Coast Guard to the Bureau of Land Management (BLM) in October 2001.
 The Bakersfield office of the BLM has indicated that they are developing plans to completely restore the upper portions of the tower, including replication of the lantern room.
 The first phase of a restoration of the station was completed in early 2012, with $750,000 being spent to paint the lighthouse, inside and out, restore an oil house, and fix up a building to house the Piedras Blancas Light Station Association gift shop.
 Five layers of specialized coatings were applied to the lighthouse to protect the 137-year-old structure from salt air and strong wind.